.

 Discover More: What to Look Out for and Avoid When Shopping for a New LIS System

-Conclusion: A New Era for LIS Pathology Platforms
+Conclusion: A New Era for Pathology LIS Systems

-For labs still running legacy laboratory information systems, now is the time to evaluate modern LIS lab options to ensure the next chapter in their journey is defined by growth and innovation backed by the best LIS software rather than outdated technology.
+For labs still running legacy laboratory information systems, now is the time to evaluate modern LIS lab options, ensuring the next chapter of the lab's journey is defined by growth and innovation backed by the best LIS software rather than outdated technology.

 Ready to Move Beyond Legacy LIS System Constraints?